 Excavated in 1970 south of the Athenian Agora, in the remains of a Late Roman house on the north slope of the Areopagus.
-It is possibly from the Cave of Pan, next to the Klepsydra, on the north slope of the Acropolis.
-Height 64.5 cm.
+It is possibly from the Cave of Pan, above the the Klepsydra on the north slope of the Acropolis.

 The relief is thought to have been deliberately mutilated, perhaps by Christians.
 The faces and objects held by most of the ten figures are missing, making identification difficult.
 The scene has been described simply as "ten figures watching or participating in a sacrifice in a cave".
-However, it has also been interpreted as Hermes bringing the infant Dionyus to safety and into the care of a nymph (perhaps one of the Hyades or Ino).
+However, it has also been interpreted as Hermes bringing the infant Dionysus to safety and into the care of a nymph (perhaps one of the Hyades or Ino).
 The figures have been identified (with some alternative identifications) by comparison with similar reliefs and other sculptures.

 Zeus reclines on a rock above the other figures.
-Below him, from left to right: Persephone (Kore) standing; Dionysus seated, holding his thyrsos; Demeter standing (both arms missing), looking down at Dionysus; Hermes, holding the infant Dionysus in both arms, his left foot resting on a rock behind an altar so that his left knee can support the infant; a nymph facing him receives the infant; Apollo (or a nymph) seated, facing left; Artemis (or a nymph) stands behind him with her right arm raised; Pan sits below them with a wineskin.
+Below him, from left to right: Persephone (Kore) standing; Dionysus (or Silenus?) seated, holding a thyrsos; Demeter standing (both arms missing), looking down at Dionysus; Hermes, holding the infant Dionysus in both arms, his left foot resting on a rock behind an altar so that his raised left knee can support the infant; a nymph facing him receives the infant; Apollo (or a nymph) seated, facing left; Artemis (or a nymph) stands behind him with her right arm raised; Pan sits below them with a wineskin.
 There may have been another figure, perhaps a nymph, on the broken right side of the relief.